smedrec/smart-logs/packages/audit-client/docs/GETTING_STARTED.md

 ## 5. Advanced Configuration

 The client is highly configurable.
-You can enable features like automatic retries, caching, and detailed logging to enhance reliability and performance.
+You can enable features like automatic retries, caching, detailed logging, and performance monitoring to enhance reliability and performance.

 ```typescript
 import { AuditClient } from '@smedrec/audit-client'